 Saw Victoria park.
 August 5 the birthday of our second child. left home this morning by tube got off at Strand saw Trafalgar Square and the pigeons then in to Canada House to regestur, sat in reading room and read Ham. spec of July 21st.
 Saw Betty Ketchi (?) name.

-went around all the principle streets and now sitting Leicestre Square.
+Went around all the principle streets and now sitting Leicestre Square.
 Call on Cunard White Star and check on passage back.
-C38, 7127 - Aug 24 leaft London 11:45.
+C38, 7127 - Aug 24 left London 11:45.
 Aug 29.

 Mr. and Mrs. Thomas Hull - Middlesex, England.